How the Licensing Relationship Works

 A GCWAL licensing arrangement involves three distinct parties, each with a defined role in delivering the WAL change model.

-Methodology Owner
+Model Owner

-• Owns and refines the WAL change model
+• Owns and refines the WAL change model and programmes

 • Provides Programme Advisory support